nips2017vigil/nips2017vigil.github.io/index.md

 ## Submission Details

-We will accept papers related to:
+We invite you to submit papers related to the following topics:
 - language acquisition or learning through interactions
 - visual captioning, dialog, and question-answering
 - reasoning in language and vision